Toby16/system_engineering-devops/GIT/0_Create_and_setup_your_git_and_github_account.md

   `No README, .gitignore, or license` <br />
   `Public Repository`
 * 🔗 To create your first local Git repository and connect it to GitHub, [click here](https://github.com/Toby16/system_engineering-devops/blob/a692739db4334ad5eb205f0065d00db11d9818d9/SETTING_UP_YOUR_LOCAL_ENVIRONMENT/0_Create_and_setup_your_git_and_gitHub_account.md#-create-a-new-public-repository-on-github-using-the-web-interface-)!
-* To clone your repository into your terimnal:
+* To clone your repository into your terminal:
   ```
   $ git clone https://{YOUR_PERSONAL_TOKEN}@github.com/{YOUR_USERNAME}/alx-zero_day.git
   Cloning into 'alx-zero_day'...